fbaierl/scala-rx-puppeteer/README.md

 These cyclic dependencies might be introduced when triggering the recalculation of an [Rx](http://www.lihaoyi.com/scala.rx/#rx.core.Rx) while performing side effects on an observer ([Obs](http://www.lihaoyi.com/scala.rx/#rx.core.Obs)) change.

+Scala-rx-puppeteer offers some alternative syntax to create those dependencies and **throws an exception** if a dependency is added that would lead to a cyclic dependency.

 # Background